Vincit/objection.js/doc/guide/query-examples.md

 order by "name" asc
 ```

-If you want to fetch dogs of multiple people in one query, you can pass an array of identifiers for the `for` method like this:
+If you want to fetch dogs for multiple people in one query, you can pass an array of identifiers for the `for` method like this:

 ```js
 const dogs = await Person